Does SSI or Disability Help Pay Rent, Utilities, or Heating Costs?

 The Social Security Administration (SSA) operates two programs that provide income for disabled people.
 Both programs—Supplemental Security Income (SSI) and Social Security disability insurance (SSDI)—will pay you monthly cash benefits if you're disabled and you meet certain other eligibility criteria.

-Because of the SSI and SSDI income caps (more on this below), it can be tough to get by without help.
+Because of the SSI and SSDI income caps (more on this below), it can be tough to get by on disability benefits without help.
 Here's what you need to know about getting rent or utility assistance if you receive SSDI or SSI disability benefits.

 Getting Help With Rent or Housing If You're Disabled